serviceprototypinglab/dcvalidator/README.md

         image: redis:4.0.11-alpine
 ```
 This is a docker-compose that works correctly!
 But imagine that you need more services.
-More services mean that docker-compose should be more complicated!
-And at this point, human mistakes showing up!
-I'll add more services, and at this point, I forgot that two of them have the same name, but <b>THEY ARE NOT THE SAME SERVICE!</b>
+More services means complicated our docker-compose template!
+And at this point, human mistakes will probably show up!
+Say, we add more services, and at this point, we forgot that two of them share the same name, but <b>THEY ARE NOT THE SAME SERVICE!</b>
 <br />Simply I'll lose one of my services!

 ``` yaml